runningcode/fladle/docs/configuration.md

 # Configuration

 The following configuration options must be set inside the fladle block.
-See the [sample configuration](/fladle/configuration#sample-configuration) below.
+See the [sample configuration](#sample-configuration) below.
 There is also a [groovy sample](https://github.com/runningcode/fladle/blob/master/sample/build.gradle) and a [kotlin sample](https://github.com/runningcode/fladle/blob/master/sample-kotlin/build.gradle.kts).

 ### serviceAccountCredentials

 !!! note ""
     User Authentication is also possible.
-See [Authentication.](../authentication)
+See [Authentication].

 === "Groovy"